 Here at the University of Tennessee, we are proud to house a world-class state-of-the-art laboratory for tree-ring research.
 The Laboratory of Tree-Ring Science is supported by the Department of Geography and the College of Arts and Sciences, supplemented by funds from the National Science Foundation and many private donations.
 The laboratory is housed in the Science and Engineering Research Facility (SERF), occupying four spacious, well-equipped rooms with all the amenities.
-We currently consist of two faculty members, seven graduate students, and five undergraduate students, all actively involved in dendrochronology, engaged in various research projects that cover archaeology to fire history to climate reconstruction.
-We also regularly engage in active research with faculty and graduate students in the Departments of Anthropology, Civil and Environmental Engineering, Earth and Planetary Sciences, and Forestry, Wildlife, and Fisheries, as well as with personnel from Oak Ridge National Laboratory, the National Park Service, and the Tennessee Valley Authority.
+We are a dynamic and energetic group consisting of faculty members, graduate students, and undergraduate students, all actively involved in dendrochronology, engaged in various research projects that cover archaeology to fire history to climate reconstruction.
+We regularly engage in active research with faculty and graduate students in the Departments of Anthropology, Civil and Environmental Engineering, Earth and Planetary Sciences, and Forestry, Wildlife, and Fisheries, as well as with personnel from Oak Ridge National Laboratory, the National Park Service, and the Tennessee Valley Authority.

 Dendrochronology is a retrospective science that can provide glimpses into our environment long before humans pervasively altered the natural environment.
 We seek to learn more about the past to better understand the present so that we may be better prepared for the future.
 While the present may be the key to the past, without a doubt, the past may be the key to the future.
 Our goal is to conduct cutting-edge research in many facets of the Physical and Cultural sciences, and provide new knowledge concerning processes, both natural and human, that affect our environment.
 Our research is applied research.
 We believe that science is more fulfilling and rewarding when applied to improve the quality of living for humankind in some way.